 If you’re looking at properties, you may notice some houses and condos for sale have HOA fees in their listings.
 You might be wondering if HOA fees are mandatory, how often they need to be paid, what the fees cover, and if you can deduct HOA fees from your taxes.
-HOA payments are an added cost that needs to be considered when making your monthly housing budget.
+HOA payments are an added cost to consider when making your monthly housing budget.

 What is an HOA Fee?

 A homeowner’s association fee, or HOA fee, is collected from all property owners in the community by the property management company.
-The fee may be a monthly or quarterly payment.
+The fee may be paid monthly or quarterly.

 HOA fees pay for basic maintenance, property improvements, and cover the costs of common areas like parking, roofing, and landscaping.
 The fees also cover other amenities such as community clubhouses or pools.
 HOA fees vary between properties and are determined by maintenance costs and property values.